Professional editor, author of eight books, and co-author of six others.

 "

-This time, I was looking up into the eyes of a totally different person.
+This time I was looking up into the eyes of a totally different person.

-"You don't want to date Mark Huntington," said the tall, dark, and holy shit, was this guy handsome or WHAT?
+"You don't want to date Mark Huntington," said the tall, dark, and

-My brain automatically registered his appearance.
-An easy 6'4", his weight maybe 220, athletic build, wide shoulders, narrow waist.
-Nice outdoor tan.
-Thick, ever so slightly wavy dark brown hair, warm brown eyes, and a perfectly wonderful smile.
+ever so slightly wavy dark brown hair, warm brown eyes, and a perfectly wonderful

+smile.
 He still had a proprietary hold on my elbow.

 I looked him straight in the eye.
+"Is anybody actually dumb enough to fall

-"Is anybody actually dumb enough to fall for a bullshit pick-up line like that?"
+for a bullshit pick-up line like that?"

+His jaw dropped.
 "It usually works," he confessed.

-"Sorry.
-You just struck out, buddy," I informed him.
-"You want to turn loose of my arm, or would you like me to demonstrate my admittedly limited, albeit defensively effective, knowledge of Krav Maga?"
+to turn loose of my arm or would you like me to demonstrate my admittedly limited,

 He released my arm and stared at me.

-"I should probably apologize and start over, shouldn't I ?" he asked.
+"I should probably apologize and start over, shouldn't I?" he asked.

-"I don't know that it'll do you any good, but you could try," I replied with a straight face.
+"I don't know that it'll do you any good, but you could try," I replied

 "You don't want to date Mark Huntington?" he offered.